-I am not surprised that theoretical academics such as Professor Mikkel Vedby Rasmussen, who periodically wears the “emperor’s new military expert’s garb“, rejects conscription as obsolete irrespective of personal and historical experience and context.
+I am not surprised that theoretical academics such as Professor Mikkel Vedby Rasmussen still wears the “emperor’s new military expert’s garb“, rejects conscription as obsolete irrespective of personal and historical experience and context.
 I am only ashamed that my professional colleagues and the media let him get away with the arrogance, as the point of view is not and cannot be based on critical use of experience.

-Likewise I am not surprised when I hear that the leader of the contract soldiers’ union lobby against conscription using superficial and partly faulty arguments.
-I am just unhappy if it means that Denmark will get a less balanced military than would otherwise be possible.
+Likewise I am not surprised when I hear that the various military unions lobby against conscription using superficial and partly faulty arguments.
+I am just unhappy if it means that Denmark will get far, far a less balanced and capable military than would otherwise be possible.

-But I am both embarrassed and depressed when I hear from the politicians now involved in the negotiations about our Denmark’s future military defence that the Chief of Defence, General Bjørn Bisserup, reacts to any idea of a partial return to the pragmatic mixed manning system that includes some conscription based reserve elements with blind dogmatism and an inability to argue on the basis of mission context and experience.
+But I am both embarrassed and depressed when I hear from the politicians now involved in the negotiations about our Denmark’s future military defence that the Defence and Army leaders react to any idea of a partial return to the pragmatic mixed manning system that includes some conscription based reserve elements with lack of focus on the common Alliance mission in the Baltic Sea area as well as blindness and an inability to argue on the basis of mission context and experience.

-In Norway, the use of conscripts has finally become truly “universal” as the future Swedish version.
+In Norway, the use of conscripts has finally become truly “universal” as the emerging Swedish version.

 Four paths to force manning will be discussed in the vain hope of enlightening our CHOD and others with influence.